lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_1_The_GenAI_Toolkit.md

 ### 1.11 Tips for Troubleshooting and Improving Prompts

 - If output is **too generic**: Add specific instructions or examples.
-- If output **hallucinates**: Ask the model to “only use provided information.”
+- If output **hallucinates**: Ask the model to “only use provided information” or to look for verifiable sources.
+You can also ask the model to cite the sources.
 - If output **misses important parts**: Reframe the prompt with clearer structure.
 - If output is **inconsistent**: Use role and format specifications.

-**Hallucination** is when a model confidently outputs incorrect or invented information.
+**Hallucination** is when a model (confidently) outputs incorrect or invented information.

+> Note: Once you understand how the LLM generates its output, hallucinations become a natural outcome and our role as moderators becomes evident.

 ### 1.12 Assessing Prompt Quality